• Skip to primary navigation

 pin image with square top image showing the dished mongolian beef in a white bowl with light background and bottom image a closeup view of the cooked mongolian beef garnished with green onions and sesame seeds

 This P.F.
-Chang's Mongolian Beef copycat recipe is made with tender strips of beef that are wok-fried, then coated with a sweet and tangy garlic ginger sauce!
+Chang's Mongolian Beef copycat recipe is made with tender strips of wok-fried beef with a sweet and tangy garlic ginger sauce!
 The fan-favorite entree is always delicious, but even better when it's homemade!
 Truly a 'better than restaurant' quality meal the whole family will love!

 P.F.
 Chang's Mongolian Beef Copycat Recipe